 Here are some that caught my (untrained) eye.

+Christmas Chickadee, by David M. Taylor of Steamboat Springs, Colorado.
 The inclusion of the Christmas tree light elevates it from a simple nature scene into a conversation.

+The Moment of Inspiration, by Sandy Curran of Newport News, Virginia.
 Hitchcock keeping an eye on these birds was what pulled me in, but I also liked the reference to the film by the inclusion of “sprocket holes” on the side of the quilt.

 Joen Wolfrom’s quilt works well on so many levels.
 It’s the first I’ve seen of hers in many years.
 She’d stopped quilting for a while when her hand was injured in a dog attack.